Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Introduction

 \item \textbf{Model implementations.} The primary modelling contribution is \mn{erbf}, an anisotropic RBF network with a three-stage training pipeline: data-driven centre placement, width initialisation, and decoupled gradient-based width optimisation in log-space.
 We also provide a Chebyshev polynomial regressor (\mn{chebypoly}) and a Chebyshev model tree (\mn{chebytree}); these synthesise established numerical-analysis components into practical tabular regression tools.
 All three are sklearn-compatible estimators, available on PyPI (\texttt{erbf}, \texttt{poly-basis-ml}). \end{enumerate}

-\paragraph{Summary of findings.} TabPFN ranks first on accuracy across a majority of datasets but requires GPU inference, is constrained by dataset size, and incurs high prediction latency.
-Among CPU-viable models, the five competitive models (\mn{xgb}, \mn{rf}, \mn{erbf}, \mn{chebypoly}, \mn{chebytree}) are statistically indistinguishable on accuracy (Friedman test with Nemenyi post-hoc comparison, $\alpha\!=\!0.05$), but smooth models tend to exhibit tighter generalisation gaps, with the smooth model showing the smaller gap in 87\% of pairwise comparisons at matched accuracy ($|\Delta{R}^2| \leq 0.02$).
+\paragraph{Summary of findings} TabPFN ranks first on accuracy across a majority of datasets but requires GPU inference, is constrained by dataset size, and incurs high prediction latency.
+Among CPU-viable models, the six competitive models (\mn{erbf}, \mn{chebytree}, \mn{xgb}, \mn{chebypoly}, \mn{ebm}, \mn{rf}) are statistically indistinguishable on accuracy (Friedman test with Nemenyi post-hoc comparison, $\alpha\!=\!0.05$), but smooth models tend to exhibit tighter generalisation gaps, with the smooth model showing the smaller gap in 87\% of pairwise comparisons at matched accuracy ($|\Delta\bar{R}^2| \leq 0.02$).
 The common default of gradient-boosted trees may not be optimal: we recommend including smooth-basis models in the candidate pool, particularly when generalisation robustness or smooth prediction surfaces matter for downstream use.

-The remainder of this paper is organised as follows. \Cref{sec:background} reviews RBF and Chebyshev model families, model trees, and the role of smoothness in generalisation. \Cref{sec:related} positions the work relative to existing tabular benchmarks and alternative model families. \Cref{sec:methods} describes the model architectures, benchmark design, and evaluation protocol. \Cref{sec:results} presents results on accuracy, generalisation gap, and computational cost. \Cref{sec:taxonomy} develops a practical model selection framework. \Cref{sec:discussion} discusses limitations and implications, and \Cref{sec:conclusion} concludes.
+The remainder of this paper is organised as follows. \Cref{sec:background} reviews the model families, their theoretical foundations, and positions the work relative to existing tabular benchmarks and alternative approaches. \Cref{sec:methods} describes the model architectures, benchmark design, and evaluation protocol. \Cref{sec:results} presents results on accuracy, generalisation gap, and computational cost. \Cref{sec:taxonomy} develops a practical model selection framework. \Cref{sec:discussion} discusses limitations and implications, and \Cref{sec:conclusion} concludes.